January 16 & 175:30 to 7:30 p.m.

 Durham College has been granted consent by the Ministry of Colleges and Universities to offer this applied degree for a seven-year term starting December 21, 2020.
 In conformity with the Minister’s criteria and requirements, DC will submit an application for the renewal of the consent for this program 12 months prior to the expiration of the consent.
 DC will ensure that all students admitted to this program will have the opportunity to complete the program within a reasonable time frame.

-Durham College’s Schools of Skilled Trades, Apprenticeship and Renewable Technology (START); Science and Engineering and Technology (SET); and Business, IT and Management (BITM) will share in the delivery of this unique program.
-Taking advantage of access to state-of-the art facilities and resources at both the Oshawa and Whitby campuses, students will acquire the knowledge and expertise necessary to fill roles in leadership and management positions in the construction industry.
+This unique program takes advantage of access to state-of-the art facilities and resources the Whitby campus.
+Students will acquire the knowledge and expertise necessary to fill roles in leadership and management positions in the construction industry.

-Students will gain a firm grounding in the theory, principles, and practices of construction science as well as the business acumen and leadership skills to effectively facilitate the management of construction projects to successful completion, with the opportunity to synthesize their learning through two 14-week field placements.
+Students will gain a firm grounding in the theory, principles and practices of construction science, as well as the business acumen and leadership skills to effectively facilitate the management of construction projects to successful completion.
+They have a further opportunity to advance their learning through two 14-week field placements.

 Graduates of the Honours Bachelor of Construction Management will be eligible to pursue graduate education.
 Credential recognition currently exists for the following graduate-level programs: